kennethgerrits/Dynamic-Hamburger-Menu/README.md

 # hamburgermenu
-A responsive hamburger menu with jQuery.
+A dynamic hamburger menu with JavaScript and jQuery, which automatically converts the desktop menu bar to a mobile hamburger menu with the use of a single <nav>.